Boro23-wq/boro-blogs/content/blog/next/SEO-in-next.md

 }
 ```

 The very first optimization that I can see right off the bat is to use semantic markup to reinforce structural meaning of the content of a webpage.
-Semantatically correct HTML helps search engines serve your page better.
+Semantically correct HTML helps search engines serve your page better.
 And also let us add an alt in our Image tag (this is mainly helpful for screen readers).

 ```javascript {3,4}
 export default function Home() {